-NOTE 4 - LONG-TERM OBLIGATIONS
+NOTE 5 - LONG-TERM OBLIGATIONS

 On October 29, 2004, the Company entered into a \$500.0 million unsecured credit facility with a syndicate of lenders (the "2004 Credit Agreement").
 The 2004 Credit Agreement is scheduled to mature on October 28, 2009.
-The proceeds of the 2004 Credit Agreement are available for general corporate purposes, working capital, and to repay certain indebtedness of the Company, including amounts that were outstanding related to the \$204.0 million in senior notes privately placed in 2001 and the \$300.0 million secured revolving credit agreement entered into in 2001.
+The proceeds of the 2004 Credit Agreement are available for general corporate purposes, working capital, and to repay certain indebtedness of the Company, including amounts that were outstanding related to the \$204.0 million in senior notes privately placed in 2001 (the "Senior Notes") and the \$300.0 million secured revolving credit agreement entered into in 2001 (the "2001 Credit Agreement").
 The pricing and fees related to the 2004 Credit Agreement fluctuate based on the Company's debt rating.
 Loans made under the 2004 Credit Agreement may be prepaid by the Company without penalty.
 The 2004 Credit Agreement contains financial and other covenants, including, but not limited to, limitations on indebtedness, liens and investments, as well as the maintenance of two financial ratios - a leverage ratio and a fixed charge coverage ratio.
 A violation of these covenants could result in a default under the 2004 Credit Agreement, which would permit the lenders to restrict the Company's ability to further access the 2004 Credit Agreement for loans and letters of credit, and require the immediate repayment of any outstanding loans under the 2004 Credit Agreement.
-The Company was in compliance with its financial covenants at July 30, 2005.
+On October 25, 2005, the Company and the lenders entered into an amendment to the 2004 Credit Agreement in order to eliminate the impact on the covenant calculations of the estimated charges related to the store closing plan discussed in Note 4.
+The Company was in compliance with its financial covenants at October 29, 2005.

 The 2004 Credit Agreement permits, at the Company's option, borrowings at various interest rate options based on the prime rate or London InterBank Offering Rate plus applicable margin.
 The 2004 Credit Agreement also permits, as applicable, borrowings at various interest rate options mutually agreed upon by the Company and the lenders.
-The weighted average interest rate of the outstanding loans at July 30, 2005 was 4.1%.
+The weighted average interest rate of the outstanding loans at October 29, 2005 was 4.6%.
 The Company typically repays and/or borrows on a daily basis in accordance with the terms of the 2004 Credit Agreement.
 The daily activity is a net result of the Company's liquidity position, which is generally affected by: a) cash inflows such as store cash and other miscellaneous deposits; and b) cash outflows such as check clearings, wire and other electronic transactions, and other miscellaneous disbursements.

 In addition to revolving credit loans, the 2004 Credit Agreement includes a \$30.0 million swing loan sub-limit, a \$50.0 million bid loan sub-limit, and a \$150.0 million letter of credit sub-limit.
-At July 30, 2005, the total borrowings outstanding under the 2004 Credit Agreement were \$173.6 million, which total amount was comprised of \$155.0 million in revolving credit loans, \$18.6 million in swing loans, and no bid loans.
+At October 29, 2005, the total borrowings outstanding under the 2004 Credit Agreement were \$253.2 million, which total amount was comprised of \$225.0 million in revolving credit loans, \$28.2 million in swing loans, and no bid loans.
 At January 29, 2005, the total borrowings outstanding under the 2004 Credit Agreement were \$159.2 million, which total amount was comprised of \$129.2 million in revolving credit loans, \$30.0 million in swing loans, and no bid loans.
-The borrowings available under the 2004 Credit Agreement, after taking into account the reduction of availability resulting from outstanding letters of credit totaling \$64.9 million, were \$261.5 million at July 30, 2005.
+The borrowings available under the 2004 Credit Agreement, after taking into account the reduction of availability resulting from outstanding letters of credit totaling \$66.8 million, were \$180.0 million at October 29, 2005.